Interprofessional Education (IPE)

 Participating in the program are first year medical students from the Charles E. Schmidt College of Medicine, traditional and accelerated nursing students from the Christine E. Lynn College of Nursing, and Masters’ of Social Work students from the College for Design and Social Inquiry’s School of Social Work along with faculty who serve as facilitators.
 FAU’s IPE program consists of two components: Three Interprofessional Education Development Sessions (IPEDS) to learn interactively in small teams for interprofessional team-based care with case scenarios.
 The second component, which is quite unique and innovative, consists of three Senior Aging Geriatrics Education (SAGE) mentor visits where student teams meet throughout the academic year with a volunteer older person in the community to take a background history, to give a series of geriatric assessments, and to assess home safety risks.
 The sessions require students to acquire knowledge and skill development while the mentor visits provide a practical experience where students learn about healthy aging through applying their evolving knowledge and skills.
 FAU’s IPE program is goal and outcome driven with a desire to prepare all health profession students for deliberatively working together.
 A common goal is building a safer and better patient-centered health care system.

-For more information, please contact Dr. Terry Eggenberger , Director of Interprofessional Education.
+For more information, please contact Dr. Terry Eggenberger , Executive Director of Interprofessional Education.

 College of Social Work and Criminal Justice: School of Social Work IPE website.